 Fear of Failure

 Fear of failure is not the same as a lack of confidence as it’s much more specific and is very often a self-fulfilling prophecy.
 Fear makes it much harder to retain information and recall it later on.
 A good trainer will know how to identify different learning styles and adapt the training to suit these where possible – thus making the learner more comfortable and confident.

 More established members of a team, or those who have been working in the same role for a long time, may feel blasé about learning new skills.
 They may feel that they don’t need to bother with these, and this apathy can be difficult to overcome.

 It’s mostly up to this person’s manager or HR to make sure they get the right feedback and reasoning for the training, but a trainer should try and motivate the delegate by emphasising what value these new skills will add.

 Lack of Motivation

 Motivation is an incredibly complex subject and is referred back to throughout our Train the Trainer course.
-Motivation for training is a little different, and can be both a cause and effect of many of the other barriers to learning we’ve mentioned here.
+The motivation for training is a little different and can be both a cause and effect of many of the other barriers to learning we’ve mentioned here.

 A trainer can make a difference to the levels of motivation within the group or individual, but only to a certain extent.
 Some people’s feeling of not wanting or needing the training, or that they already know the content, is too much to overcome.
 In these situations, the trainer simply has to make the training as accessible or appealing as possible to these people; and manage the situation so no-one else’s learning is affected.